South Carolina State University: Nuclear engineering program

 SCSU is the only university in South Carolina and only HBCU in the nation to offer a bachelor's degree in nuclear engineering.
 The program is accredited by the Engineering Accreditation Commission of ABET.
 Currently, it operates through a strategic partnership with North Carolina State University and University of Wisconsin-Madison.

 Accreditation

 South Carolina State is accredited by the Southern Association of Colleges and Schools (SACS).
+Also, programs in Civil Engineering, Industrial Engineering, Nuclear Engineering, Computer Science, Mechanical Engineering Technology, and Electrical Engineering Technology, are accredited by the Accreditation Board of Engineering and Technology (ABET).
+Beginning in 2026, South Carolina State University will add programs in Electrical, Mechanical, and Computer Engineering.

 The university was placed on probation in June 2014 for failing to meet the accreditor's standards "concerning governing board conflicts of interest and board/administration structure, as well as financial stability and controls".
 In June 2015, the SACS kept the university on probation for another year.
 In June 2016, SACSCOC removed the college from probation.

 Rankings

 In 2023, U.S. News & World Report ranked SC State 76 out of 136 in the "Regional Universities South" category and 39 out of 79 among HBCUs.